-Snorkel in the waters of the archipelago among coral reefs, mangroves, and seagrass beds as you study sea stars, turtles, rays, dolphins, and schools of tropical fish.
+Snorkel in the waters of the archipelago among coral reefs, mangroves, and seagrass beds as you study sea stars, turtles, dolphins, and schools of tropical fish.

 Program Costs & Financial Aid